Les Paul Special Tribute - Humbucker - Worn White Satin

 The body of the Tribute is made from mahogany, and the top is made from maple.
 There is no binding on the body, although the junction between the two is not heavily painted.
 The difference in wood color may give the illusion of binding, but it’s not present.

-The Tribute guitar comes in various finishes, including Satin Iced Tea and Tobacco Burst, and Cherry Sunburst.
-These guitars’ reddish color range is very reminiscent of the classic Les Pauls.
+The Tribute guitar has various finishes, including Satin Iced Tea Tobacco Burst and Cherry Sunburst.
+These guitars’ reddish color range is reminiscent of the classic Les Pauls.

 While both guitars are similar in appearance, their unique shape and size make them a better choice for many musicians.
 However, there are some key differences.